Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Results

 \section{Results}

-In this section, we present the results of fitting the MCFA model outlined in \cref{sub:mcfa_model} to the input dataset described in \cref{sub:input_data}.
+In this section we present the results of fitting the MCFA model outlined in \cref{sub:mcfa_model} to the input dataset described in \cref{sub:input_data}.
 After depicting the latent space and the structure of the latent dimensions, we explain how the asteroid classes building this taxonomy are derived from the modelled Gaussian clusters.
+An overview of the clustering steps is given in \cref{fig:clustering}.

-\subsection{Model Fit}
+\subsection{Model fit}